ARCHER2-HPC/archer2-docs/docs/quick-start/quickstart-users.md

 ARCHER2.
 It covers the process of getting an ARCHER2 account, logging in and running your first job.

-!!! important
-    This guide covers both the ARCHER2 4-cabinet system and the ARCHER2 full system.
-Please ensure you follow the instructions for the correct system.

 ## Request an account on ARCHER2

 !!! important